Skip to content

 HistoryAppend-only ledger of every shop buy/sell, crime success (one row per item awarded), and admin override

-ConfigurationEvery value in configs/*.lua as an editable field.
+ConfigurationEvery value in configs/*.lua as an editable field (simple mode) or the raw Lua itself (code mode).
 Save persists an override; reset reverts to the file default

 How overrides work